-Advanced Level If your grades have been a credit average or better in Junior Mathematics units we encourage you enrol in some advanced units in your intermediate year.
-There are five 6 credit point advanced level intermediate units recommended for students of Pure Mathematics:
+Advanced Level If your grades have been a credit average or better in Junior Mathematics units we encourage you to enrol in some advanced units in your intermediate year.
+There are six 6 credit point advanced level intermediate units recommended for students of Pure Mathematics:

 MATH2961 Linear Mathematics and Vector Calculus (Advanced).

 MATH2962 Real and Complex Analysis (Advanced).

+MATH2965 Introduction to Partial Differential Equations (Advanced).

 MATH2968 Algebra (Advanced).

 MATH2969 Discrete Mathematics and Graph Theory (Advanced).

 MATH2988 Number Theory and Cryptography (Advanced).

 MATH2961, which is the advanced level analogue of MATH2061, is considered core material for both pure mathematics and applied mathematics, and so every student intending to do a mathematics major is expected to take either MATH2061 or MATH2961.
-Students who are considering ultimately proceeding to honours in Pure Mathematics are advised to do either MATH2962 or MATH2968, or preferably both, since the topics introduced in these units are developed further in senior year pure mathematics units.
+Students who are considering ultimately proceeding to honours in Pure Mathematics are advised to do MATH2962 and MATH2968 in addition, since the topics introduced in these units are developed further in senior year pure mathematics units.
 A minimum of 12 credit points of intermediate mathematics is needed if you wish to do a mathematics major, but doing 18 or more provides a much better preparation.